 Organisation(s)/funding sources: The Uganda Institute of Information and Communications Technology, established by Uganda Communications Commission, manages the project with the support of the International Institute for Communication and Development (IICD).

-Organisation(s)/funding sources : Funding is provided by the Government of India through the AU.
-Makerere will be the lead university serving Comoros, Djibouti, Eriteria, Ethiopia, Kenya, Madagascar, Mauritius, Rwanda, Seychelles, Somalia, Sudan, Tanzania, and Uganda.
+Organisation(s)/funding sources : Funding was provided by the Government of India through the AU.
+Makerere was the lead university serving Comoros, Djibouti, Eriteria, Ethiopia, Kenya, Madagascar, Mauritius, Rwanda, Seychelles, Somalia, Sudan, Tanzania, and Uganda.

-Geographic scope and time frame : Eastern and central African regions; project was announced in July 2006.
+Geographic scope and time frame : Eastern and central African regions; project announced in July 2006.

 This will also improve efficiency in data for health care and administration such health insurance accounts and other health surveys.

-Current status: Six DBICS are operational in the Districts of Kamwenge, Lira, Busia, Mityana, Iganga and Rukungiri.
-Special Training was provided to the current DBICS Managers to improve their Operations (August 2011).
-Six DBICS Managers have been trained to provide E-Tax services in their Districts - this was made possible by collaboration with the E-Tax Department in Uganda Revenue Authority.
+Special Training was provided to the initial DBICS Managers to improve their Operations in 2011 and DBICS Managers were trained to provide E-Tax services in their Districts through collaboration with the E-Tax Department in Uganda Revenue Authority.
 NITA-U has partnered with the United Nations International Development Organization (UNIDO) to further improve the delivery of services in the existing DBICS centres.

-Geographic scope and time frame : 8 districts' on start but extending to another 8 districts in Uganda, 6 to be funded by government (Ministry of ICT) and 2 to be funded by UNIDO the project is National; ongoing
+Geographic scope and time frame : 8 districts' initially but extending to another 8 districts in Uganda, 6 to be funded by government (Ministry of ICT) and 2 to be funded by UNIDO.
+The project is National; ongoing

 The Village Phone Project provides micro loans to eight local businesses to enable establishing a community phone service.
 Testing of additional technologies will be done.

-Organization(s)/funding sources The World Bank has agreed to invest US$75 million.
+Organization(s)/funding sources The World Bank funding of US$75 million.
 Implementation overseen by Office of Rural Communications Development Fund (RCDF).

-As a result of this project, spin off projects have come up, such as: Netherlands Program for Institutional strengthening of Post secondary education and training capacity (NPT) project on 'Strengthening ICT Training and Research Capacity in the Four Public Universities in Uganda'; and NPT Project on 'Strengthening the Institutional Capacity of Uganda's Technical Colleges.
-All the project activities and objectives were completed including a boost in human resource of 5 new MSc and 5 PhD graduates.
+Based on the success of this project, spin off projects were launched including: NPT project on 'Strengthening ICT Training and Research Capacity in the Four Public Universities in Uganda'; and NPT Project on 'Strengthening the Institutional Capacity of Uganda's Technical Colleges.
+All the project activities and objectives were completed including 5 new MSc and 5 PhD graduates.

-The United Nations Industrial Development Organization (UNIDO) and Microsoft have jointly launched the first Microsoft Innovation Centre in Uganda on 21 November 2011.
+In November 2011 the Innovation Centre (CIT), College of Computing and Information Science, Makerere University was re-launched by United Nations Industrial Development Organization (UNIDO) and Microsoft as the first Microsoft Innovation Centre in Uganda, Initially funded for two years by the Rockefeller Foundation.
 Hosted at the College of Computing and Information Sciences at Makerere University , the Centre is an extension of the global Microsoft Innovation network and is designed to promote the development of innovation and growth of the Ugandan software economy.
-The facility will focus on skills development, aimed to educate local students to help improve their professional IT knowledge and gain real project experience before graduating.
-In collaboration with the Ugandan Government, National Information Technology Authority Uganda (NITA-U) and Makerere University , the Centre will also help developers and IT professionals learn about the latest technologies, stimulate technology innovation and drive the local software economy to boost national competitiveness.
-In addition to that, it will provide assistance and resources to small and medium sized enterprises to create new and innovative products and services bring those products to the market and spur their business competitiveness.
-The new Microsoft Innovation Centre in Uganda will provide young entrepreneurs, students, developers and researchers in the local community access to expert information and high-tech equipment for testing and developing the latest technologies built on the Microsoft platform
+The Innovation Centre provides access to PCs, software, desk space and mentoring, and supports both final year students, recent graduates, staff and external entrepreneurs.
+The facility focuses on skills development and aims to educate local students to help improve their professional IT knowledge and gain real project experience before graduating.
+In collaboration with the Ugandan Government, National Information Technology Authority Uganda (NITA-U) and Makerere University , the Centre also helps developers and IT professionals learn about the latest technologies, stimulate technology innovation and drive the local software economy to boost national competitiveness.
+It provides assistance and resources to small and medium sized enterprises to create new and innovative products and services, bring those products to the market and increase their business competitiveness.